zhaziragaripolla/VirtualTourist/README.md

 <p>The Virtual Tourist app downloads and stores images from Flickr.
 The app allows users to drop pins on a map, as if they were stops on a tour.
 Users will then be able to download pictures for the location and persist both the pictures, and the association of the pictures with the pin.

 ## Getting started
-- Clone the repo and run VirtualTourist.xcodeproj
+- Clone the repo and run VirtualTourist.xcodeproj.
-- Get an API Key from [FlickrAPI](https://www.flickr.com/services/api/misc.api_keys.html)
+- Get an API Key from [FlickrAPI](https://www.flickr.com/services/api/misc.api_keys.html).
 - Paste your generated API Key to file *APIKey.swift*
+- Launch the project.
+- Long press on the map to drop a pin.
+- Tap a pin to download photos from this location.

 ## Flickr API Documentation
 The application uses the endpoint [flickr.photos.search](https://www.flickr.com/services/api/flickr.photos.search.html) to search images with specific geolocation.